B1ggDave/kotlin-native/PLATFORM_LIBS.md

 been accessed and automatically links the needed libraries.

 On the other hand, the platform libs in the distribution are merely just wrappers and bindings to the native libraries.
-That means the native libraries themselves (`.so`, `.a`, `.dylib`, `.dll` etc) should be installed on the machine.
+That means that the native libraries themselves (`.so`, `.a`, `.dylib`, `.dll` etc) should be installed on the machine.